j-hw-wong/SWEPT/README.md

-# Simulator for WEak Lensing Power spectrum Tomography
+# Simulator for WEak Lensing Power spectrum Tomography (SWEPT)

 This code is set up to do three components of a 3x2pt cosmological analysis that can be executed individually or consecutively: